flybywiresim/msfs2blender2msfs/README.md

 Linting
 -------------------------

 This project uses [Black](https://github.com/psf/black) code formatting.
 To install the Black formatter locally, open a new command shell at the project root and type `pip install -r requirements.txt`.
 To run the linter, type `black ./` at the project root.
 If that command doesn't work, type `python -m black ./`.
 Linting also runs with a pre-commit hook.
+To install that, type `pre-commit install` at the project root.

 Continuous Integration Tests
 ----------------------------